XenitAB/xenitab.github.io/docs/xks/developer-guide/secrets-management.md

 title: Secrets Management
 ---

 Secrets management is an important feature when building secure products.
-Access to secrets should be limited, and it should be easy to rotate when required.
+Access to secrets should be limited, and it should be easy to rotate them when required.
 It becomes a requirement when working with
 GitOps as secrets can and should not be committed to a git repository.
 This means that secrets have to be loaded from another source separate from the manifests, but before the application is started.
 To solve this problem XKS makes use of the [Secret Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/providers.html) project when running in both Azure and AWS.
 The CSI driver creates an entrypoint so that secrets store services in cloud providers can be read as Kubernetes volumes.
 The project works in a similar way in both Azure and AWS but there are some configuration differences as the service that stores the secrets is different.

-A common question when looking at the CSI Driver is why not just load the secret with the help of the cloud provider's SDK.
+A common question when looking at the CSI Driver is why not just load the secret with the help of the cloud provider's SDK?
 While that solution may work it is not recommended as it creates a close coupling between the application logic and the secret source.
 A simple thing such as renaming the secret could require the application to be compiled again.
-Local development could also be affected as the application would need an alternative logic get the secrets in that case.
+Local development could also be affected as the application would need alternative logic get the secrets locally.
 With the CSI Driver the application can just expect the secrets to be read through a file or environment variable, the method in which that file or environment variable got created is irrelevant for the application.

 > The guide below assumes that you have read and understood the [Cloud IAM](./cloud-iam.md) documentation as the Pod loading the secret will need to have permission to read the secret.